-At SOLVE we primarily use AUC for validation purposes and for especially challenging samples that are difficult to characterize using other techniques.
-SOLVE operates an AUC instrument with a wide range of rotors and cells.
-We monitor the sedimentation of components by UV and interference optics (RI).
+We primarily use analytical ultra centrifugation (AUC) for validation purposes, and for the analysis of especially challenging samples after other characterization techniques had been tried (SEC and AF4).
+We operate AUC instrumentation with a wide range of rotors and cells, where the sedimentation of components is monitored by UV and interference optics (RI).

 Analytical ultra centrifugation (AUC) is a separation methodology that separates macromolecules and particles in solution.
 The separation is based on the macromolecule’s differential sedimentation velocity in a solution under the influence of a centrifugational field.
 The size and density of a compound determines its sedimentation velocity.
 Detectors such as UV allow monitoring the sedimentation of a sample component.

-AUC is a method applicable to a very wide range of compounds, such as proteins, nanoparticles, viruses, and polymers.
+Analytical ultra centrifugation (AUC) is a method applicable to a very wide range of compounds, such as proteins, nanoparticles, viruses, and polymers.
 The technique is applicable to compounds with molecular weight of ~ 1 000 g/mol and upwards.
-AUC is the golden method to compare against when it comes to validation of methods (especially SEC), AUC is often referred to as the golden standard to compare against.
-Typical uses are for stability testing of proteins, aggregation detection, quality control, molar mass distribution determinations, etc.
+AUC is the golden method to compare against when it comes to validation of methods (alternately to size exclusion chromatography (SEC)).
+Typical uses of AUC are stability testing of proteins, aggregation analysis, batch to batch control, molar mass distribution.

 - Very wide size range

 - Requires experience for proper operation and data evaluation